-CSDPs must meet certain criteria prescribed by STRATE and must obtain approval from the Financial Services Board.
-Approved equities CSDPs are listed on the STRATE website.
-81 b.
+CSDPs must meet certain criteria prescribed by STRATE and must obtain approval from the Financial Sector Conduct Authority.
+Approved equities CSDPs are listed on the STRATE website.102 b.
 Authorised user [para (b)]

 An 'authorised user' is defined in s 1 of the Financial Markets Act and means a person authorised by a licensed exchange to perform one or more securities services in terms of the exchange rules, and includes an external authorised user, where appropriate.
-An 'external authorised user' as defined in s 1 of the Financial Markets Act means a foreign person who is authorised by a supervisory authority82 to perform a service or services similar to one or more securities services as defined in that Act and who is subject to the laws of a country other than South Africa, which laws - c.
-Approved nominee [para (c)]
+An 'external authorised user' as defined in s 1 of the Financial Markets Act means a foreign person who is authorised by a supervisory authority103 to perform a service or services similar to one or more securities services as defined in that Act and who is subject to the laws of a country other than South Africa, which laws -

-- establish a regulatory framework equivalent to that established by that Act; and - are supervised by a supervisory authority.
+• establish a regulatory framework equivalent to that established by that Act; and